JHU-ODE-PILOT/SP25/problem_sets.md

 ## Weekly Problem Sets

+Here are the problem sets for each week of PILOT learning.
+- The problem sets will be updated before Monday each week, it is consisted of a compact and a printable version, accompanied by a passcode protected solution manual.
+    - We might update problem sets and solution manuals due to minor typos, so please always refresh for the latest version.
+    - The compact version will have all questions piled together, just like traditional PILOT sets.
+The printable version will have each question starting on a new page, which is more optimal if you were to print it out or doing it over a tablet.
+    - The solution is passcode protected to encourage attendance to PILOT sessions, ask your PILOT leader while you are attending that session.
+- Additional resources would be tagged or linked in the resources' column.
+    - Also check out the [Resources]({{site.baseurl}}/resources.html) for additional notes and practices.

 | Week Number | Dates | Problem Set | Resources |
 |:-----------:|:-----:|:-----------:|:---------:|
 | 1 | January 21st - January 23rd | [Compact]({{site.baseurl}}/PSets/1C.pdf) &nbsp; [Printable]({{site.baseurl}}/PSets/1E.pdf) | [Solutions]({{site.baseurl}}/PSets/1S.pdf) |